Back to template gallery

 This code is a Python script that uses Scrapy to scrape web pages and extract data from them.
 Here's a brief overview of how it works:

-• The script reads the input data from the Actor instance, which is expected to contain a start_urls key with a list of URLs to scrape and a max_depth key with the maximum depth of nested links to follow.
+• The script reads the input data from the Actor instance, which is expected to contain a start_urls key with a list of URLs to scrape.

-• The script then creates a Scrapy spider that will scrape the URLs and follow links up to the specified max_depth.
+• The script then creates a Scrapy spider that will scrape the URLs.
 This Spider (class TitleSpider) is storing URLs and titles.

 • Scrapy pipeline is used to save the results to the default dataset associated with the Actor run using the push_data method of the Actor instance.